 - Each pilot

-project will be of limited duration (up to two years) and of a limited
+project will be of limited duration (up to one year) and of a limited

 - The application